Design Pattern: Adapter

 }

-charge using the adapter:
+}Client code: Devices charge through the adapter:

 class Device {